 - SEO Spam – 46.76%

 Malware is the most common type of WordPress hack found by Sucuri.
 This is a broad, catch-all term that refers to any kind of malicious software used by cybercriminals to harm or exploit your WordPress website.
 The most common type of malware is PHP malware.

-Malware is one of the most damaging types of security infections as, unlike backdoors and SEO spam, it often puts your site visitors at risk of some sort of malicious action.
+Malware is one of the most damaging security infections as, unlike backdoors and SEO spam, it often puts your site visitors at risk of malicious action.

-For example, one common example of malware is a SiteURL/HomeURL infection, which involves infecting your site with code that redirects your visitors to malicious or scam domains in order to steal their login details.
+For example, one common example of malware is a SiteURL/HomeURL infection, which involves infecting your site with code that redirects your visitors to malicious or scam domains to steal their login details.

 Backdoors are the second most common type of WordPress hack found by Sucuri.
 As the name suggests, these types of infections allow hackers to bypass the usual login channels in order to access the backend of your website via a secret ‘backdoor’ and compromise the environment.